 This aligns with how Google always thought about empowering people with new technologies.
 Google continues taking a responsible approach while also maintaining a high bar for information quality and the overall helpfulness of content on Search.

-As explained, however the content is produced, those seeking success in Google Search should be looking to produce original, high-quality, people-first content demonstrating qualities E-E-A-T.
+As explained, no matter how the content is produced, those seeking success in Google Search should be looking to produce original, high-quality, people-first content demonstrating qualities E-E-A-T.

-Creators can learn more about the concept of E-E-A-T on Google's Creating helpful, reliable, people-first content help page.
-In addition, we've updated that page with some guidance about thinking in terms of Who, How, and Why in relation to how content is produced.
+Creators can learn more about the concept of E-E-A-T on Google's Creating Helpful, Reliable, People-first Content help page.
+In addition, Google has updated that page with some guidance about thinking in terms of Who, How, and Why content is produced.

 Whether you're using AI-generated content or not, evaluating your content in this way will help you stay on course with what Google's systems seek to reward.